danbarr/hashidays-2024-ilm-session-demo/README.md

 # Demo repo for HashiDays 2024 session "Unlocking Infrastructure Lifeycle Management"

 This demo was built for the HashiDays 2024 session "Unlocking Infrastructure Lifeycle Management".
-It is meant to be used with the Terraform no-code module [terraform-aws-waypoint-ecs-frontend-service](https://github.com/danbarr/terraform-aws-waypoint-ecs-frontend-service).
+It is designed to be used with these Terraform no-code modules:

+- Module for Waypoint template: [terraform-aws-waypoint-ecs-frontend-service](https://github.com/danbarr/terraform-aws-waypoint-ecs-frontend-service)
+- Module for Waypoint add-on: [terraform-aws-waypoint-addon-s3-for-ecs](https://github.com/danbarr/terraform-aws-waypoint-addon-s3-for-ecs)

 ## Prerequisites

 - A [HashiCorp Cloud Platform (HCP) account](https://developer.hashicorp.com/hcp/docs/hcp/create-account) with HCP Packer and HCP Waypoint activated and [connected](https://developer.hashicorp.com/hcp/docs/waypoint/configure-hcp-terraform-integration) to your HCP Terraform organization

-- An [HCP Terraform organization](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up) with Plus tier licensing
+- An [HCP Terraform organization](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up) with Plus tier licensing (required for the no-code provisioning feature)

 - An AWS account with a Route 53 public hosted zone
   - AWS credentials must be available in your HCP Terraform organization, usually a global variable set or connected to the projects this demo will create.
 I recommend using [dynamic provider credentials](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration).